paperdrip/canvas.arc42/_pages/03-architecture-communication-canvas.md

 <a id="quality"/>
 ### Major Quality Requirements

-What are the important quality goals and requirements that must fulfill and met to be considered successful?
+Define and rank the three most important quality goals and requirements in order to establish a robust architecture and selecting the right technology.
+This is essential to ensure these goals meet stakeholder expectations and are achieved successfully.

 * **Measurable**: The goal must be able to be measured which ensure it meets the desired standards of quality and performance.

-Pick the top 3 from the list below and prioritize

 * Uptime Availability
 * Security / Compliance